crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 ### Non-GSM-7 Encoding (Unicode/UCS-2)

 * 1 piece = up to 70 characters
-* SMS messages exceeding 70 characters are split into multiple pieces (each subsequent piece supports up to 67 characters due to piece overhead)
+* SMS messages exceeding 70 characters are split into multiple pieces (each piece supports up to 67 characters due to piece overhead)

 ## Integrate SMS Service